New Estimands for Experiments with Strong Interference: Additional Data Analysis

-Let $X_i$ denote if student $i$ was invited to participate in the anti-conflict meetings (which can only equal 1 for eligible students), and $Y_i$ their outcome of whether they self-reported wearing the wristband representing support for anti-conflict norms.
-Breaking slightly from the previous examples, we define the counterfactual $\theta_i$ to denote their outcome if all eligible units were invited to participate in the meetings (``full treatment'').
+Our setup is as follows: Let $X_i$ denote if student $i$ was invited to participate in the anti-conflict meetings (which can only equal 1 for eligible students), and $Y_i$ their outcome of whether they self-reported wearing the wristband representing support for anti-conflict norms.
+Breaking from the previous examples, we define the counterfactual $\theta_i$ to denote their outcome if all eligible units were invited to participate in the meetings (``full treatment'').
 With $\theta$ so defined, the difference $Y - \theta$ is interpretable as the effect of not inviting the control units to participate.